dbertella/conf-sketches/jsday-2016/day-2.md

 Some insights on how to manipulate DOM, handling Array of data natively in D3js.

 The entry slogan was good: `this has nothing to do with jQuery` but it seems a lot like it to me in general.
-Don't get me wrong, I know that D3.js it's really powerful but at the end of this talk I haven't feel much of the awesomeness.
+Don't get me wrong, I know that D3.js it's really powerful but at the end of this talk I haven't feel much of its awesomeness.

 ## The Evolution of Asynchronous JavaScript
 [@cirpo](https://twitter.com/cirpo) gave us another really good talk about async in javascript.